Axway/amplify-central/content/en/docs/amplify_relnotes/20220131_ampc_agents_relnotes.md

 ### Amplify Apigee agents

 A new release (0.0.4) of the Amplify Apigee agent has been promoted.
-This release enable you to:
+This release enables you to:

 * Discover portal and products exposed in Apigee Edge.
-Optionally you can apply filters to discover only a subset of products.
+Optionally, you can apply filters to discover only a subset of products.
-* Manage your consumer subscription from Amplify platform
+* Manage your consumer subscription from Amplify platform.
-* report the API Usage to Amplify Analytics.
+* Report the API Usage to Amplify Analytics.

 Known limitations:

 * No traffic is reported as other agents to Amplify Analytics.
-A third party library such as Loggly is required for that.
+A third-party library, such as Loggly, is required to do this.
-* The API Usage will appear with the proxy name and not with the product name in Amplify analytics.
+* The API Usage will appear with the proxy name, not with the product name, in Amplify Analytics.

-More information are available on [Axway github](https://github.com/Axway/agents-apigee) repository.
+For more information, see the [Axway GitHub](https://github.com/Axway/agents-apigee) repository.

 ## Fixed issues

 The following agent issues are fixed in this update:

-* **Custom webhook for subscription is override by the agent**.
-Previously, when changing manually the webhook to be call for the subscription approval process, the agent keeps on overriding it.
-Now, the agent manage only the subscription definition and let the webhook as is when updating the subscription schema definition.
+* **Custom webhook for subscription is overriden by the agent**.
+Previously, when manually changing the webhook to be called for the subscription approval process, the agent would override it.
+Now, the agent manages only the subscription definition and leaves the webhook as is when updating the subscription schema definition.
-* **Traceability agent fails to connect to transaction service via proxy**.
-Previously, when using a proxy via the `TRACEABILITY_PROXYURL` variable, the traceability agent cannot connect correctly to the `TRACEABILITY_HOST` url dur to a paring issue of the variable value.
-Now, the parsing is corrected and the agent can connect correcly using a proxy.
+* **Traceability Agent fails to connect to transaction service via proxy**.
+Previously, when using a proxy via the `TRACEABILITY_PROXYURL` variable, the Traceability Agent could not correctly connect to the `TRACEABILITY_HOST` URL due to a paring issue of the variable value.
+Now, the parsing is corrected, and the agent can connect using a proxy.
 * **Changing discovery filter does not always update the discovered APIs**.
-Previously, after updating the discovery filter (`APIMANAGER_FILTER`), the discovery agent did applied correctly the new filter value.
-Now the filter is always read at agent startup and correctly applied.
+Previously, after updating the discovery filter (`APIMANAGER_FILTER`), the Discovery Agent didn't correctly apply the new filter value.
+Now, the filter is always read at agent startup and correctly applied.

 ## Known limitations